How to Subtract and Display Negative Time in Excel – 3 Methods

 Quick Notes

-🎯 The MAX and MIN functions respectively determine the largest and smallest values in a range.
-We are determining the larger and smaller values between only two cells.
-So, we have to make the cell reference absolute ($D$5:$D$6).
-Otherwise, both functions will throw errors as they expect the range to cover the other adjacent cells in the same column.
+The MAX and MIN functions determine the largest and smallest values in a range.
+We are determining the larger and smaller values between two cells only.
+Therefore, cell reference must be absolute ($D$5:$D$6).
+Otherwise, both functions will throw errors.

 Download Practice Workbook